Testing Nambu-Goto approximation of cosmic string by lattice field simulations

 For numerical accuracy, the lattice spacing in simulations must be smaller than these characteristic lengths.
 As the physical grid interval scales proportionally with the scale factor $a(t)$, this imposes an upper bound on the feasible simulation duration.

 In the subsequent simulations, we assume an FLRW metric as the background spacetime and use conformal time $\tau$ as the temporal coordinate.
+The scale factor is prescribed by a radiation-dominated background rather than being solved dynamically from the lattice fields; therefore, $a(\tau)\propto \tau$ in conformal time.
 Throughout this Letter, we adopt the temporal gauge $A_0=0$.
-Following Ref.~\cite{Cosmolattice, 2006.15122}, the leap-frog algorithm is employed \footnote{\href{https://github.com/ZizhuoZhao23/NG_test_simulation_code}{Code available at GitHub: \texttt{github.com/ZizhuoZhao23/NG\_test\_simulation\_code}}} to numerically calculate the equations of motion (EOM)\cite{2212.13573}
+Following Ref.~\cite{Cosmolattice, 2006.15122}, the leap-frog algorithm is employed to numerically calculate the equations of motion (EOM)\cite{2212.13573}:

 where $\Phi^{\prime}=\frac{\partial \Phi}{\partial \tau}$ and $\mathcal{H}=\frac{a^{\prime}}{a}$ denotes the conformal Hubble parameter.
 Instead of evolving the gauge field $A_{\mu}$ directly, we evolve the "electric field" $E_i=F_{0i}$.
 The third equation is the Gauss constraint, arising naturally from gauge invariance.
-The thermal fluctuation spectrum is used to initialize scalar field and its conjugate momenta; see the {\it Supplemental Material} for details.
+The code is available at \footnote{\href{https://github.com/ZizhuoZhao23/NG_test_simulation_code}{Code available at GitHub: \texttt{github.com/ZizhuoZhao23/NG\_test\_simulation\_code}}}.
+The quantum fluctuation spectrum is used to initialize the scalar field and its conjugate momenta, see the {\it Appendix} for details.
 In addition, we adopt the procedure outlined in \cite{2409.16124} to initialize the conjugate momenta of the gauge field $A_i^{\prime}$, ensuring that the Gauss constraint is satisfied, and set the initial gauge field to zero.

 The GW is generated through oscillations and intersections of cosmic strings.
-In lattice simulations, The evolution of the metric perturbation $h_{ij}$ is governed by
+In lattice simulations, the evolution of the metric perturbation $h_{ij}$ is governed by

 where $T^{\mathrm{TT}}_{ij}$ is the transverse-traceless component of the energy-momentum tensor, defined as \cite{2408.02364}:

 with $g^{\mu\nu}$ being the FLRW metric.
 The dimensionless GW spectrum is then calculated by: